 - Bureau of Labor Statistics: The BLS is a great place to get an idea of where wage growth and earnings are.
 Right now, manufacturing is where a ton of the growth is occurring

 Paul agrees that you should love what you’re doing but that the primary focus should be asking yourself “What am I good at?”
 He goes even further and says:

-Paul’s advice makes sense given he is heavily focused on manufacturing.
 The difference between their advice seems to be the difference between service and creating goods.

 If you are opening a business in a new field, make sure it’s one where providing great service is enough.

-Step 2: Identify the Business Idea
+Step 2: How to Come up with Business Idea

 When thinking about how to start a business, it’s important to remember that every business is a solution to a problem.
 If you have the problem, someone else probably does too.
 If you are doing something and think: